 - Ongoing enhancements to the WISAARD database.
-Advances to the database have resulted in increased ease of data input and uploading documents into Inventory databases. - An expanding economy has triggered redevelopment projects in urbanized areas and new development in suburban and rural areas, thereby affecting archaeological sites and existing built environment resources.
-Examples include new subdivisions and commercial developments in growth hotspots such as Clark County and City of Spokane Valley. - Growth and development also spark public investment in infrastructure such as water/sewer lines, road and highway expansions, and bridge replacements. - Many school districts, colleges, and universities are undertaking building replacement or campus expansion projects affecting cultural resources on campus and surrounding neighborhoods. - Increased participation by state and local agencies consulting with DAHP on cultural resource surveys under the auspices of Section 106 of the NHPA, Governor's Executive Order 05-05 (EXO 05-05), or the State Environmental Policy Act (SEPA).
-DAHP data indicates that review of projects submitted for EXO 05-05 and SEPA reviews has more than doubled, from 4,792 in 2015 to 10,429 in 2019.
+Advances to the database have resulted in increased ease of data input and uploading documents into Inventory databases. - An expanding economy has triggered redevelopment projects in urbanized areas and new development in suburban and rural areas thereby affecting archaeological sites and existing built environment resources.
+Examples include new subdivisions and commercial developments in growth hotspots such as Clark County and city of Spokane Valley. - Growth and development also sparks public investment in infrastructure such as water/sewer lines plus road and highway expansions and bridge replacements. - Many school districts, colleges, and universities are undertaking building replacement or campus expansion projects affecting cultural resources on campus and surrounding neighborhoods. - Increased participation by state and local agencies consulting with DAHP on cultural resource surveys under the auspices of Section 106, Governor's Executive Order 0505 (EXO 0505), or SEPA.
+DAHP data indicates that review of projects submitted for 0505 and SEPA reviews has grown from 4792 in 2015 to 10,429 in 2019, more than doubling in numbers.